 "If anxiety and stress isn’t part of the human condition, I don’t know what is," he says.
 "It’s good to think about it, bring it out in the open, and know as much as we can about it."

 Reed is right: Anxiety and stress are very much a part of the human condition.
-And, according to the National Alliance on Mental Illness, approximately one in five adults in the US experiences mental illness in a given year (in the UK this goes up to one in four adults).
+And, according to the National Alliance on Mental Illness, approximately one in five adults in the U.S. experiences mental illness in a given year — about 43.8 million people.
 Given that statistic, it's more than likely that you or someone you know will experience a mental illness at some point in your lifetime, and it's important to know how to help.
 And with Mental Health Awareness Month in May, there's no better time to be discussing how we can step up when someone is having a mental health problem.